logisim-evolution/logisim-evolution/docs/developers.md

 ## Building from sources ##

-To build and run `Logisim-evolution` application invoke `Gradle` build system and pass specified task name as argument.
+To build and run the `Logisim-evolution` application, invoke the `Gradle` build system and pass a task name as an argument.
-`Logisim-evolution` comes with Gradle wrapper script, which can be invoked as `./gradlew <ARGS>` on Linux or macOS, and `gradlew <ARGS>` on Windows.
+`Logisim-evolution` comes with a Gradle wrapper script, which can be invoked as `./gradlew <ARGS>` on Linux or macOS, and `gradlew <ARGS>` on Windows.

 To build and run on Linux and macOS: